In-house vs. Unified API vs. Embedded iPaaS: What to Choose in 2026

 2. Minimal dev effort.
 Keeping multiple integrations running means constant updates, bug fixes, and troubleshooting.
 With an embedded iPaaS, most of that heavy lifting is handled for you, so your engineers can focus on your core product.

-Rather than burdening developers with building multiple CRM integrations from scratch, a SaaS can leverage an embedded iPaaS to enable dozens of popular CRMs in one go.
+Rather than burdening developers with building multiple CRM integrations from scratch, a SaaS can use an embedded iPaaS to enable dozens of popular CRMs in one go.

 4. Scalability.
 As a company grows, so do its integration needs.
 An embedded iPaaS scales fast with the business, and instantly supports new integrations and enhancements whenever needed.

 5. Two-way, real-time data sync.
 An embedded iPaaS supports API and webhook-based workflows, ensuring instant data flow between apps.
-This means changes made in one system are reflected in the other without delays, enabling seamless automation—and keeping customers happy.
+This means changes made in one system are reflected in the other without delays, enabling continuous automation and keeping customers happy.

 Cons of an embedded iPaaS